top of page

 Section 227: Issue of Process

 If the magistrate finds sufficient grounds for proceeding with the case, they will issue a summons or warrant to the accused.
-The decision to issue a summons or warrant depends on whether the case is a summons-case or a warrant-case.
+The decision to issue a summons or warrant depends on whether the case is a summons case or a warrant case.
 The summons or warrant must be accompanied by a copy of the complaint, ensuring that the accused is fully informed of the charges against them.

 Section 228: Dispensation of Personal Attendance

 In cases where the magistrate issues a summons, they may dispense with the personal attendance of the accused and permit them to appear through a pleader.
-This provision is particularly beneficial in cases involving minor offenses, allowing for more efficient management of court resources and reducing the burden on the accused.
+This provision is particularly beneficial in cases involving minor offences, allowing for more efficient management of court resources and reducing the burden on the accused.

-Section 229: Special Summons for Petty Offenses
+Section 229: Special Summons for Petty Offences

-For petty offenses, the magistrate may issue a special summons requiring the accused to either appear in person or through a pleader or to plead guilty without appearing before the magistrate.
+For petty offences, the magistrate may issue a special summons requiring the accused to either appear in person or through a pleader or to plead guilty without appearing before the magistrate.
 This provision simplifies the process for minor cases, allowing for swift resolution and reducing the court's workload.

 Insights and Practical Implications